- The Feeling that you are Looking at the Beginning of Creation

 - Xerohalophytic plants, which grow in the dry salt marshes.
 These usually possess great absorptive properties, deriving from the osmotic capacity of the cell fluid, which rises with the accumulation of salt in the cell.
 In the Israeli Ocem, for example, it reaches 91.93 atmospheres.
 In extreme aridity it can reach even 200 atmospheres in certain plants.

 In prehistoric times it is known that the halophytic vegetation in the area was burned to produce alkaline potash.
 Potash kilns and other findings, dating back to the chalcolithic period – fourth century BC – have been discovered at Tuleylat el-Ghassal, about 10 kilometers north-east of the Dead Sea, indicating large-scale settlement.

 A special place in the local folklore is held by the Saharo-Sindian plant called the Rose of Jericho; its legends have become widespread in Europe also through Christian pilgrims.

-This plant is an annual that takes up its nutriment through a single root which it puts down easily.
+Answer: The Rose of Jericho is an annual plant that takes up its nutriment through a single root which it puts down easily.
 Owing to the physical property which causes its branches to stretch when they take up moisture, the plant bursts open, and its seeds are dispersed on the wind, to create a new generation of growth.
 The flowering – a rebirth so to speak – has made this plant a symbol of renewal and revival lodged in religious belief.

 Beduin and Egyptian women used to put in it water, and through the nature of its flowering, they would use it to predict if their childbirth would be easy or hard.
 Some even used to drink the water to speed up their labor.